weaveworks/pctl/README.md

 In order to run CLI commands you need a profiles catalog controller up and running along with its API in a cluster.
 To get a local setup clone the [Profiles repo](https://github.com/weaveworks/profiles) and run `make local-env`.
 This will deploy a local kind cluster with the catalog controller and API running.
-Once the environment is setup run the following to use pctl against it:
+Once the environment is setup run the following to use kivo against it:

 1. Create your catalog, for example there is a `examples/profile-catalog-source.yaml` file in the profiles repo `kubectl apply -f profiles/examples/profile-catalog-source.yaml`
 1. Ensure the current context in kubeconfig is set to the `profiles` cluster (`kubectl config current-context` should return `kind-profiles`)
-1. Create a `pctl` binary with `make build`.
+1. Create a `kivo` binary with `make build`.

 ### Working with profiles